Varicocele Gynecomastia (Gyno)

 Increased estrogen production, for example as a result of hormone therapy (bodybuilding)

-Chronic diseases (alcohol abuse as cause / organ failure as consequence: kidney failure, liver failure)
+Chronic diseases (alcohol abuse as cause / organ failure as a consequence: kidney failure, liver failure)

 Medications: “In addition to hormones, the most common triggers include acid blockers such as cimetidine, ranitidine and omeprazole, the aldosterone antagonist spironolactone, the prostate drug finasteride, cardiac glycosides such as digoxin and calcium antagonists of the nifedipine and verapamil type, and neuroleptics of the phenothiazine type or sulpiride.”